PythonistaGuild/Wavelink/docs/wavelink.rst

 ----------

 .. py:exception:: WavelinkException

+    Base wavelink exception.

 .. py:exception:: AuthorizationFailed

+    Exception raised when password authorization failed for this Lavalink node.

 .. py:exception:: InvalidNode

 .. py:exception:: InvalidLavalinkVersion

+    Exception raised when you try to use wavelink 2 with a Lavalink version under 3.7.

 .. py:exception:: InvalidLavalinkResponse

+    Exception raised when wavelink receives an invalid response from Lavalink.

+    status: :class:`int` | :class:`None`
+        The status code.
+Could be :class:`None`.

 .. py:exception:: NoTracksError

+    Exception raised when no tracks could be found.

 .. py:exception:: QueueEmpty

+    Exception raised when you try to retrieve from an empty queue.

+.. py:exception:: InvalidChannelStateError

+    Base exception raised when an error occurs trying to connect to a :class:`discord.VoiceChannel`.

+.. py:exception:: InvalidChannelPermissions

+    Exception raised when the client does not have correct permissions to join the channel.

+    Could also be raised when there are too many users already in a user limited channel.